cmazakas/foxy/docs/allocator-client.md

 One of the biggest draws of Asio is its support for Allocators.

-Foxy tries to play up to this by allowing users to customize the allocator type used by the session object's buffers.
+Much like Beast, Foxy embraces this and ensures that if a user's completion handler has an associated allocator that it is used for intermediate allocations by the initiating functions.

 In this example, we will focus on writing an allocator-aware client request to a well-known URL.